Petition Asking United Airlines CEO Oscar Munoz To Resign Over David Dao Incident Gets 53,000 Signatures

-A Minneapolis man has created a Change.org petition requesting that United Airlines Chief Executive Officer Oscar Munoz resign over the now-viral incident with passenger Dr. David Dao has gained more than 53,000 signatures in less than a day.
-And the signatures are still adding up quickly, showing that many people remain upset over the video of United security officials forcibly removing Dao from his flight, as well as Munoz’s so-called “non-apology” statement which he posted on Monday.
+A Minneapolis man has created a Change.org petition requesting that United Airlines Chief Executive Officer Oscar Munoz resign over the now-viral incident with passenger Dr. David Dao.
+In less than a day, the petition has gained more than 53,000 signatures.
+And the signatures are still adding up quickly, showing that many people remain upset over the video of United security officials forcibly removing Dao from his flight, as well as Munoz’s so-called “non-apology” statement he posted on Monday.

 On Sunday evening at Chicago O’Hare International Airport, a passenger named David Dao was dragged out of his seat by United Airlines security officials, yelling at the top of his lungs as he was forcibly removed after initially refusing to give up his seat.
 According to CNN, this was done in order to accommodate commuting crew members, and with Dao’s flight being overbooked, some passengers had to make way for United’s crew.
 But the way in which Dao was reportedly removed had shocked and disgusted passengers, who took to social media to share the video of the incident.